-Attachment 1 provides information on incidents and claims against the County received in the first quarter, and by what means they are managed.
-In the first quarter of 2023, Haldimand County received 12 claims against the County.
+Attachment 1 provides information on incidents and claims against the County received in the second quarter, and by what means they are managed.
+In the second quarter of 2023, Haldimand County received 14 claims against the County.
 Over the past three years, the average annual claims against the County is 44.
-Claims reported year to date for 2023 represents approximately 27% of the three year average.
+Claims reported year to date for 2023 represents approximately 59% of the three year average.
 Claims that have been identified as "Not County Jurisdiction/Other" means through investigation, these claims were determined to be made incorrectly against the County, or where the legal responsibility lies with a contractor or third party.
 These are typically resolved with minimal costs to the County.

 Attachment 1 also breaks down the claims against the County by the applicable division.
-As is common with municipal operations, the Roads Operations Division experiences the bulk of the annual claims made against the County as it has the highest risk exposure.
+In quarter two, our Environmental Division experienced a high volume of claims which has resulted in a higher percentage in this area the we would normally see.
+Typically, Roads Operations Division experiences the bulk of the annual claims made against the County as it has the highest risk exposure.

-In terms of claims made by the County, 17 claims were processed in the first quarter of 2023 as shown in Attachment 2.
+In terms of claims made by the County, 19 claims were processed in the second quarter of 2023 as shown in Attachment 2.
 Over the past three years, the average annual claims by the County is 58.
-Claims reported in quarter 1 represent 29% of the average of reported claims, indicating a slight increase in claims in the first quarter based upon the three year annual number of claims.
+Claims reported in quarter 2 represent 62% of the average of reported claims, indicating a slight increase in claims in the first two quarters based upon the annual number of claims over three years.

 Attachment 2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
 It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather, they are more likely to reflect the recovered amounts received in the first quarter associated with previously reported claims.
 The recovery process and timeline can vary depending on the type and nature of the claim.
-Staff have been working diligently on subrogation and it is expected these efforts will be realized throughout 2023.
+Legal & Support Services has been working diligently with Accounts Receivable Staff on processing, negotiating and collecting subrogation amounts; and the positive results can be seen as \$113,360.38 have been recovered year to date.